qwx9/notes/net/algorithms/graphs/introduction.md

 	and Prim's algorithm guarantees that T is an MST.
 	If k < |V|, there are multiple solutions for T, and the induced graph T can be of heigher weight depending on the choice of s.
+	It *would* work if we looked at all the edges instead of selecting a random vertex,
+	and it would still be in polynomial time.

+#### Maximum spanning tree

+Consider the following modification to Prim's algorithm: choose the maximum weight edge at each step instead of the minimum weight one.

+Does the algorithm produce a spanning tree?

+	Since G is connex, intuitively the result would be a spanning tree regardless of the optimization problem.
+	Prim's algorithm produces a spanning tree, which would still hold.

+Does the algorithm produce a maximum spanning tree?

+	Intuitively, the optimization problem is just flipped, and the algorithm works just like before.
+	At the first step, a local maxima is chosen, and by recurrence, a global maxima will be arrived at.
+	The same proof could be used either by flipping the conditions, or by changing the sign of all weights: since the two problems are shown to be equivalent, resolving one also resolves the other.
+	In fact, the same proof holds if we have weights in ℤ, since nothing stipulates there being a particular sign.

 ## Vertex cover

+### Definition

+	let G = (V,E) be a graph
+	let S ⊆ V
+	S is a vertex cover if ∀e ∈ E, e is incident to a vertex ∈ S ie. S includes at least one endpoint of every edge in E

+|S| is termed the _cost_ of the vertex cover S.
+The vertex (or node) cover problem consists of finding the cover of minimum size, which is a classical NP-hard problem with an existing approximation algorithm.
+Its decision version is said to be NP-complete.

+### Greedy vertex cover algorithm

+	let G = (V,E) be a connected graph
+	SOL ← ∅
+	Remaining ← E
+	while Remaining ≠ ∅
+		v ← vertex incident to the maximum number of edges in Remaining SOL ← SOL ∪ {v}
+		Remaining ← Remaining - {any e ∈ Remaining incident with v}
+	return SOL

+The algorithm does produce a _minimal_ vertex cover, ie. one that cannot be reduced in size, but not the _minimum_ vertex cover, ie. the optimal solution.

+	Example:
+		  / B - E
+		A - C - F
+		  \ D - G
+	The algorithm will choose {A}, then {E,F,G}, producing a cost of 4.
+	However, the optimal solution is {B,C,D}.

+### Minimum vs. minimal

+Care should be taken not to confuse the two (well gee).

+A _minimum_ vertex cover means that the solution is of minimum size.

+A _minimal_ vertex cover means that it cannot be reduced, ie. there is no subset of the minimal vertex cover that is also a vertex cover.

+A vertex cover can be neither or both of these, and finding a _minimum_ vertex cover is harder.

+### Question: is GreedyVC a 2-approximation algorithm?

+The common way for such problems is to consider that GreedyVC is a minimisation problem, and to attempt to show ρ > 2 in order to infirm the idea.

+Let S be a vertex cover.
+By definition, for each edge, at least one of the endpoints is part of S.
+Let G be a bipartite graph where all vertices of one partition have degree = 3.
+The first few vertices of the other partition will have degree = 3, then at some point degree = 2, and the rest will have degree = 1.

+Since in the case of equality, the algorithm chooses a vertex arbitrarily, we could assume it always chooses from the second partition when this occurs.
+We'll end up selecting all the vertices in the second partition, starting with those with degree = 3, then 2, then 1.
+By illustrating this visually, it is easily apparent that the optimal solution is all of the vertices in the first partition, of which there are much less.

+To generalize this problem, we'll set a degree k for all nodes in the first partition.
+There are k! vertices in the first partition.
+The second partition will have k!/k vertices of degree k, k!/(k-1) vertices of degree k-1, k!/(k-2) vertices of degree k-2, etc. ending with k!/1 vertices with degree 1.

+Generalizing this, ∀1 ≤ i ≤ k, the second partition will have k!/(k-i) vertices of degree i, and k colors.
+Every vertex in the first partition will be adjacent to 1 vertex of each color in partition 2, which satisfies d_G(v) = k ∀ v ∈ part1.

+As shown before, the algorithm could choose all vertices from the second partition, while the optimal solution is the vertices from the first (k!).
+In other words:

+	ALGO/ALGO∗ = (k! * (1/k + 1/(k+1) + ... + 1) / k!
+	for k sufficiently large, (1/k + 1/(k+1) + ... + 1) ≅ k!logk
+	ALGO/ALGO∗ ≅ k!logk/k! = logk

+Therefore, not only is the algorithm not a 2-approximation, but its error factor is not constant: the larger the graph (k), the bigger the error, and we will never have a constant approximation.

+If the size of the error depends on the size of the graph, and we have no constant upper bound ρ since it depends on k, and the approximation is arbitrarily bad.
+This is very unsatisfactory.

+### Two for the price of one algorithm

+## NP-hardness

+Many common problems can be solved by exact algorithms, but in at least exponential time.

+In practice, often a non-optimal solution found in polynomial time is sufficient.
+Typically, heuristics or approximation algorithms are used then.
+The main difference between the two is that heuristics alone do not provide a measure of error, or distance to the optimal solution.
+Approximation algorithms provide an upper worst-case bound for this distance.

+### Heuristics

+Heuristics are fast and simple, easy to understand and often empirical.
+However, they do not provide any guarantee on how far the solution is from the optimal one.

+### Approximation algorithms

+The goal is to arrive at the most near-optimal solution in polynomial time.
+An approximation algorithm is said to provide an n-approximation when the solution is n times bigger than the optimal solution.

+Let I be an instance of an optimization problem with a large number of possible solutions.
+Let c(I) be the cost returned by the approximation algorithm, and c∗(I) the cost of the optimal solution.

+In a minimisation problem, c∗ is the smallest possible value and c∗(I) ≤ c(I), and we need c(I) / c∗(I) as small, ie. as close to 1 as possible.

+In a maximisation problem, we need c∗(I) / c(I) as small, ie. as close to 1 as possible.

+	an approximation algorithm for any given problem instance I has a ratio bound to ρ(n) where n is input size, if ∀n c(I) is within a factor of ρ(n) of c∗(I)

+	minimisation: c(I)/c∗(I) ≤ ρ(n)
+	maximisation: c∗(I)/c(I) ≤ ρ(n)

+We can consider the worst-case performance of the algorithm versus an optimal one.
+The notations ALGO, ALGO∗ for the worst values which form ρ are common.